Notice Of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-WHAT IF YOU HAVE QUESTIONS ABOUT THIS NOTICE?
-If you do not understand this Notice or what it says about how we may use your health information, please contact: Angela Whalen HIPAA Privacy Officer.
+If you do not understand this Notice or what it says about how we may use your health information please contact:

-WHAT IS YOUR HEALTH RECORD OR HEALTH INFORMATION?
-When you go to a hospital, doctor, or other health care provider, a record is made that tells about your treatment.
-This record will have information about your illnesses, your injuries, signs of illness, exams, laboratory results, treatment given to you, and notes about what might need to be done at a later date.
-Your health information could contain all kinds of information about your health problems.
-The hospital keeps this health information and can use this information in many different ways.
+What is Your Health Record or Health Information?
+When you go to a hospital, doctor, or other heath care provider, a record is made that tells about your treatment.
+This record will have information about your illnesses, you injuries, sign of illness, exams, laboratory results, treatment given to you, and notes about what might need to be done at a later date.
+Your health information and can use this information in many different ways.
 What we do with your health information and how we can use and share this information is what the rest of this Notice describes.

-NEBRASKA-We may make your protected health information available electronically through an electronic health information exchange to other health care providers and health plans that request your information for their treatment and payment purposes.
+NEBRASKA-- We may make your protected health information available electronically through an electronic health information exchange to other health care providers and health plans that request your information for their treatment and payment purposes.
 Participation in an electronic health information exchange also lets us see information about your for our treatment and payment purposes.
-[Optional-You may opt-out of participation in the system by filling out the form contained in the Patient Brochure and giving it to your provider or NeHII, or by using the opt-out tool on the NeHII website at www.nehii.org.]
+(Optional- You may opt-out of participation in the system by filing out the form contained in the Patient Brochure and giving it to your provider or NeHII, or by using the opt-out tool on the NeHII website at www.nehii.org)

 Keep your health information private, only giving it out when allowed by law to do so;